mohideen/Cloud9/README.md

 - Memory Backed Joins – Efficient when one of the datasets completely fits into the memory of the nodes in the cluster.
 - Memcached Joins – A novel approach for holding one of datasets in-memory on a distributed store when the dataset is too big to fit into the memory of a single node.

 These techniques have advantages and disadvantages over each other, and they cater different application needs.
+This module implements Reduce-Side Join and Map-side Join techniques.
+Full documentation available at: [http://mohideen.github.com/Cloud9/](http://mohideen.github.com/Cloud9/)